orf/blog-hugo/content/posts/i-hope-i-hate-this-code.md

 output.
 Maybe there is even an [antigravity module](https://xkcd.com/353/) that I can use to just avoid this whole mess entirely.

-But, it doesn't matter.
-It's more fun and I'm learning more by not getting lost in the weeds of how I think, from my other experiences, that this **should** be done, and just doing it.
+But, **it doesn't matter**.
+It's more fun and I'm learning more by not getting lost in the weeds of how I think, from my other experiences, that this **should** be done and just doing it.
 And I hope one day I know enough about Rust to look back at this code and hate it in the same way that I did with my music downloader.

 I think that's something we should all aspire to when we are learning a new language.